 3. Epic of Gilgamesh: Standard Akkadian Version

-The standard Akkadian version consists of 11 tablets that map the entire story of Gilgamesh from his origin, to his friendship with Enkidu and then his eventual journey in search of eternal youth and life.
-The final tablet concludes the epic by retelling how Gilgamesh attains the knowledge to worship the gods and decides to live rest of his life virtuously as a wise king.
-In a later date, a 12th tablet was added to the Akkadian version as a sequel to the original eleven tablets.
+The standard Akkadian version consists of 11 tablets that map the entire story of Gilgamesh from his birth to his friendship with Enkidu and then his eventual journey in search of eternal life.
+The final tablet concludes the epic by retelling how Gilgamesh attains the knowledge to worship the gods and decides to live the rest of his life virtuously as a wise king.

 2. Biblical References

-The epic of Gilgamesh and the Hebrew Bible has strikingly similar themes and narration throughout their respective storyline.
-Perhaps the best-known event that chronicles out almost as a mirror image of one another in the two narratives is the flood story.
+The Epic of Gilgamesh and the Hebrew Bible have strikingly similar themes and storylines.
+Perhaps the best-known event that occurs across the two narratives is the flood story.
 The epic’s flood story pans out almost exactly like the tale of Noah’s ark in the Bible.

-Once the epic of Gilgamesh was profoundly scripted as one of the oldest masterpieces of cuneiform literature, it slowly gained recognition and popularity among masses that surpassed its various myths and mysteries.
-In due time, it went through multiple adaptations and retelling by subsequent generations of Mesopotamian cultures.
-Since it had a universally feasible theme of friendship, mortality and the nature of gods, the epic had an insurmountable influence in shaping the literature of different future cultures.
+The Epic of Gilgamesh is now regarded as one of the oldest masterpieces of cuneiform literature, slowly gaining recognition and popularity.
+Over time, it has been through multiple adaptations and retellings by subsequent generations.
+Since it contains the universally appealing themes of friendship, mortality, and the nature of the gods, the epic has had a huge influence in shaping the literature of subsequent cultures.

-The ancient Greek epics by the likes of Homer such as The Odyssey and The Iliad have clearly visible similarities to the various episodes in the epic of Gilgamesh.
-In the modern era, the epic gained a far wider audience in the post World War I period.
-By the time the second world war had ended, it was already being featured in various genres of art and literature.
+Ancient Greek epics by the likes of Homer such as The Odyssey and The Iliad have clear similarities to the various episodes in the Epic of Gilgamesh.
+In the modern era, the epic gained a far wider audience during the post-World War I period.
+By the time the Second World War ended, it was already being featured in various genres of art and literature.

-The rich history of the epic of Gilgamesh puts its legacy beyond the typical ‘astounding piece of archaeology’ that is usually attested to various contemporary surviving arts and artifacts.
-Yes, the epic has its share of bizarre twists and rather unheard of theory on the creation of the universe.
-It also has a countless number of retelling and reshaping that might have significantly altered the actual narration from the time of its origin.
-Despite all these, the tale of the epic remains astoundingly mesmerizing – be it in terms of the monumental adventure Gilgamesh sets out on or in terms of the powerful message the epic gives to the readers.
+The rich history of the Epic of Gilgamesh puts its legacy beyond that of a simple archaeological artefact.
+Yes, the epic has its fair share of bizarre twists and rather unusual theories on the creation of the universe.
+It has also been retold and reshaped countless times which might have significantly altered the original storyline.
+Despite all this, the tale of the epic remains mesmerizing, be that in terms of the monumental adventure Gilgamesh sets out on or in terms of the powerful message the epic delivers to its readers.